What to do About Your Home Inspection Software

 As you venture out into your home inspection career, one of your first business decisions will be which software to purchase.
 There are always many different software companies to choose from, and new ones are coming on the scene everyday.
 It can be a little overwhelming for a new inspector.
 How do you know which one to pick, when you haven’t even starting doing inspections yet?
 Hopefully, this guide can provide you with some additional information to help the decision making process.

-When we were starting House Call Home Inspection, we first began doing home inspections on carbon-less copy sheets.
+When we were starting the first home inspection company I worked for, we first began doing home inspections on carbon-less copy sheets.
 We had our section pages arranged in a binder, and would have to keep moving a piece of cardboard back and forth, between pages, so that we could write our reports.
 Needless to say, we were looking for a way to improve on this process.

 We finally settled on a quality home inspection program (3d Inspection Software) and used it for over 10 years.
 It’s an easy to use program, a one-time purchase and served our needs quite well.
 I would highly recommend it to new inspectors, especially ones who are looking for the most cost-effective way to get their business started.